Doctors conducting surgery

 After complete tumor excision, the long-term survival rate in adjuvant therapies, which combine radiation and surgery, was about 40 percent.
 Surgeons use the conventional treatment to remove Myxopapillary Ependymomas by surgery combined with irradiation to the affected region because the probability of recurrence with only surgical treatment occurs too often.
 It goes without saying that assessing the state of adjuvant therapies can lead to the development of success by increasing positive results.

-Health care providers rate ependymoma on a scale of 1 to 3.
+Healthcare providers rate ependymoma on a scale of 1 to 3.
 Grade 1 tumors are the slowest growing and grade 3 tumors are the fastest growing.
 There are different types of ependymoma, including:

 Grade 1:

 A grade 1 tumor called a subependymoma develops close to the ventricles, which house the cerebrospinal fluid.
 Adults are more likely than kids to experience it.
-Adult men are more likely than women to develop grade 1 Myxopapillary Ependymoma in their lower spinal cord.
+Adult men appear more likely than women to develop grade 1 Myxopapillary Ependymoma in their lower spinal cord.

 Grade 2: